Mtestor/Dame_Alliance/readme.md

 Click on blue triangle to just end turn
 The circle in bottom left is indicating who play
 The game is automatically saved on the end of each turn
 If you have a save, when launched the game will use it so delete it if want to restart
+If both player have just royal pawn they can end the game by each clicking on their turn to the purple square if one don't want he can click on end turn